 - Ad Heavy Pages

 A lot of eCommerce bounce rates happen because of ad-heavy pages.
 It’s important to remember that Google reduces rankings of those pages that bombard users with a lot of ads above the fold, because this makes your website visitor hard to find content that he is looking for.
+That is trully annoying for any visitor and they may loose trust on you.

 - Un-optimized CTAs